spagoc/PeppyMeter-4-Linux-desktop/README.md

      $ sudo apt install python-is-python3 python3-pygame (Ubuntu)
      or:
      $ pip install pygame  (Fedora)
-5. Download the binary file "pwstream4peppymet" that is in the "Releases" section, it feeds PeppyMeter named pipe with a PipeWire stream.
+4. Download the binary file "pwstream4peppymet" that is in the "Releases" section, it feeds PeppyMeter named pipe with a PipeWire stream.
    Or compile peppymeter-start.c:
+     $ sudo apt install libpipewire-0.3-dev
      $ gcc -Wall pwstream4peppymet.c -o pwstream4peppymet $(pkg-config --cflags --libs libpipewire-0.3) -lm
-6. Put the binary file "pwstream4peppymet" in the ~/PeppyMeter-master dir and make it executable.
+5. Put the binary file "pwstream4peppymet" in the ~/PeppyMeter-master dir and make it executable.
-7. Put peppymeter-start.sh in the ~/Desktop dir or where you prefer (if you used Python virtual env adapt the script shell).
+6. Put peppymeter-start.sh in the ~/Desktop dir or where you prefer (if you used Python virtual env adapt the script shell).
 Make it executable.

 ## RUN
 * Right-click on peppymeter-start.sh and select "Run as a program" (see first screenshot).